Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Rods and the Lorentz transformations

-Note that the photon travels after the emission in the preferred System~S$_{\rm p}$ with speed~$c_0$, while the rod in the laboratory system~S moves forward with $v$.
-The question where the photon reaches the front end of the moving rod can be answered with the help of the paradox ``Achilles and the Tortoise'' formulated by Zeno of Elea.
+in the time~$T^+$, cf. Fig.\,\ref{Fig_Lorentz}(b).
+Note that the photon travels after the emission in the preferred System~S$_{\rm p}$ with speed~$c_0$, while the rod in the laboratory system~S moves forward with~$v$.
+The question when and where the photon reaches the front end of the moving rod can be answered with the help of the paradox ``Achilles and the Tortoise'' formulated by Zeno of Elea.
 With $\beta = v/c_0$ it will be at